uw-maccosslab/uw-maccosslab.github.io/pages/funding.md

 - 9/1/2013 – 12/31/2027
 We are continuing to extend our analytical software tools to support Waters mass spectrometers.

+### Support for Mass Spectrometry Technology Development
+**ThermoFisher Sponsored Search Agreement**
+- Data Acquisition and Analysis Strategies for Improving the Analysis of Peptide Mixtures Using Thermo Fisher Mass Spectrometers
+- 3/27/2017 - 6/15/2026

+### Pharma/Biotech Service Agreements
+The MacCoss lab has regular short and medium term agreements to work on projects with Pharma collaboratively.

 </div>
 </div>